|Spanish Supercupo 2015|

-José Ángel Iribor spent his entire career with Athletic Bibao from 1962 to 1980.
+José Ángel Iribor spent his entire career with Athletic Bibao from 1962 to 1980, except a season at the club's feeder club, CD Basconia.
 He played over 600 games in a 18 year career.
-He played 49 times for Spain.
+For the national team, he played 49 times for Spain between 1964 and 1976.
 He was Spain's starting keeper at the 1964 European Championship as Spain won their first ever major trophy.
 He was also Spain's starting keeper at the World Cup Finals in 1966.

 |Jose Angel Iribar|

 Carmelo Cedrum played for Athletic Bilbao from 1950 to 1964.
 In 1964, having lost his place to another future club legend, José Ángel Iribar, he went to Espanyol.
 He also went aboard to play in the United States.
 He retired at 38 with the Baltimore Bays.
 He was capped 13 times.
 His son also played as a keeper for Atletico Bilbao.

 Andoni Zubizarreta represented La Roja in 4 World Cup Finals.
 He was at one point Spain's cap record holder.
 He started with Athletic Bilboa.
 He also played for Barcelona and Valencia.
 He won Barcelona's first ever Champions' League in 1992.
 After the 1993–94 UEFA Champions League, where Barça lost 0–4 to A.C.
 Milan in the final, Zubizarreta was deemed surplus to requirements.
 He left the club and joined Valencia.

 RB: José Orue (Spain)